 The Koch Associate Program started with just thirteen associates in only seven organizations during the 2006-07 year.
-We have grown steadily since then, welcoming ninety associates working at more than thirty DC-based organizations into the 2012-13 program.
+We have grown steadily since then, welcoming seventy-five associates working at thirty DC-based organizations into the 2013-14 program.

 What academic backgrounds do candidates usually have?